 Our free plan now offers 1 GB total instead of 100 MB monthly.
 This helps developers try out Transloadit more extensively.

 We now also offer annual billing, which allows you to pay for 10 months in advance and receive the credit worth 12 months.
-There are many more ways to lower your Transloadit bill (you need to be logged in for that link).
+There are many more ways to lower your Transloadit bill.

 We simplified the site design and navigation making it easier to navigate through the site.